hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 So what was the problem?

 Well, there were several:
-1. In the initial solution, I failed to account for the fact that you can charge the battery from the grid.
+1. In the initial solution, I didn't realize that you can charge the battery from the grid.
 I didn't know that it was possible, and sometimes even necessary.
 When no solar energy is arrives for too long, the battery can get discharged below the 10 % threshold.
 So you need to charge it to prevent degradation.
 This was easy to fix.